The Minor in English

 As a minor English literary studies enrich other majors, such as History, Philosophy, Art, Theatre, Communication, Political Science, and Economics, to name a few.
 The English minor refines discussion, critical reading, and writing skills valued in many professions, including business, law, and medicine.
 The English minor also complements students’ majors in business and the sciences by adding a humanistic dimension to their undergraduate education.

-For more information, please contact Gale Sigal.
+For more information please contact Gale Sigal.

 The Journalism Program is centered in the Journalism Minor and has two overlapping missions.
 The first is to provide professional training in journalism to aspiring professional journalists.
 The second, equally important, is to familiarize liberal arts students of varying majors and goals with the way journalism works – what it does for them, and in some cases, to them.
 The minor requirements are flexible according to the needs of the individual student.

-For more information, please contact Justin Catanoso.
+For more information please contact the English Department office.

 Medieval Studies Minor

 The Medieval Studies Minor is a unique interdisciplinary minor for students interested in all aspects of Medieval culture.
 The Medieval Studies Minor draws on courses in Art, English, French, German, History, Humanities, Philosophy, Political Science, Religion, Spanish, Theatre.
 The Medieval Studies Minor offers a study abroad program at Oxford University and sponsors lectures and other events on campus.

 Creative Writing Minor